Skip to content

 Tip

-Actually, the encord-agents take a lot of inspiration from FastAPI.
+The encord-agents library takes a lot of inspiration from FastAPI.
 Specifically, we have adopted the idea of dependency injections from that library.
 While our injection scheme is not as sophisticated, it should feel familiar.

-Google run functions are good for more light-weight operations like acting as proxies to other model inference APIs or tweaking labels.
-FastAPI apps are better suited for actually hosting your own models.
+Google Cloud Run functions are ideal for lightweight operations, such as serving as proxies for model inference APIs or making minor label adjustments.
+In contrast, FastAPI and Modal apps are better suited for hosting your own models and handling resource-intensive tasks.

-In the next section, you will find a GCP example.
-If you need to build a FastAPI application, feel free to skip it.
+In the next section, we include a GCP example.
+If you need to build a FastAPI (or Modal) application, feel free to skip it.